slimgroup/SlimOptim.jl/README.md

 # SlimOptim

-PAckage of optimizations functions forl arge scale inversion.
+Package of optimizations functions forl arge scale inversion.
 In these implementations, the algorithm itself is not optimized fot speed as this oackage is designed for inverse problems where the function evaluation is the main cost (~hours for a single function + gradient evaluation) making the algorithm speed minimal.

 # Algorithms